Our Focus

 Smiling patients sharing hope during clinical trials for new cancer treatments.

-This foundation was established in memory of Joyce Olson.
+This website was established in memory of Joyce Olson.

 Joyce was a mother of three and the spouse of the author of this website.
 She was diagnosed with ovarian cancer at the age of 51 in early 1993, and underwent surgery at the University of Minnesota.
 Her oncologist proclaimed that the cancer had been completely removed.